flaviovs/phpast/README.md

 // First, create a symbol table for our "program".
 $table = new PHPAST\FlatSymbolTable();

 // Our "program" will contain only the integer value 1.
-It is very dump, so
+It is very dumb, so
 // once it is run (evaluated), it should just return the same integer value.
 $program = new PHPAST\Integer(1);